SiddharthG22/SiddharthG22/README.md

+###

-### heyo! 👋
+hiya 👋

 i'm interested in:
-- NLP 💻
+- AI/ML 💻
 - Quantum Computing ⚛
-- UI/UX Design 📲
+- UI/UX Design 👨🏽‍💻

-i enjoy:
-- Anything Language-Related 🌎
-- Latin/Classics 📖
-- Being Outdoors 🌲
+- Mobile App Development 📱

 <!--
 **SiddharthG22/SiddharthG22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.